Professor Ruth J Blakeley

 Professor of Politics and International Relations

 After completing an MSc and PhD in International Relations at the University of Bristol, her first post was as a lecturer in International Relations at the University of Kent.
 In 2015, she was promoted to Professor.
 She held several leadership positions at Kent, including Head of School of Politics and International Relations (2016), and Sub-Dean and Director of Graduate Studies for the Faculty of Social Sciences (2012-2015).
+She was appointed Director of the White Rose Social Sciences Doctoral Training Partnership at Sheffield from September 2017 to January 2020.

 Professor Blakeley’s research and teaching focus on international security, terrorism and political violence, and human rights.